oliveres/pocketbase/README.md

 # PocketBase

 A files to run PocketBase in Portainer or DigitalOcean App Platform.
+Fork this repository, check current PocketBase version and edit in docker-compose.yml before deploying.

 https://github.com/pocketbase/pocketbase